• Skip to primary navigation

 Wafer paper

-• Brush the back of the green circles with a small amount of piping gel.
+1. Brush the back of the green circles with a small amount of corn syrup.
 Place the green circles onto the white rounds.
 I placed mine on randomly.

-• Brush the back of the black circles with a small amount of piping gel.
+1. Brush the back of the black circles with a small amount of corn syrup.
 Place circles onto the green rounds.
 Again, I placed mine sort of randomly.

-• Thinly roll out some white paste.
+1. Thinly roll out some white paste.
 Use a piping tip size 3 or 4 to cut out 2-3 small circles for each eye.
 One of the circles goes on the black round, or pupil, and the others are placed the randomly on the green part.
-Use just a tiny amount of piping gel to attach.
+Use just a tiny amount of corn syrup to attach.

-• With a dusting brush, lightly dust brown petal dust over the white parts of the eye.
-Add very little at a time.
+1. With a dusting brush, lightly dust cocoa powder over the white parts of the eye.
 You want just a little bit of color.

 Now, the black background for the eyes needs to be placed on the cake before attaching the eyes.